yendrrek/assessment/README.md

 Click 'Generate event file' button to randomly create a file on your server with event entries.
 All the parts of each event mentioned in 'Requirement' above are randomly generated.

+##### Important note regarding the live version:
+At the moment there can by only one event file, so anyone can create a random event file at any time on any device, which will overwrite previously generated event file for everyone.

 ## FUTURE IMPROVEMENTS